-On January 28, 2021 Novayax, Inc. announced that NVX-CoV2373, its protein-based COVID-19 vaccine candidate, met the primary endpoint, with a vaccine efficacy of 89.3%, in its phase 3 clinical trial conducted in the United Kingdom.
-The study assessed efficacy during a period with high transmission and with a new UK variant strain of the virus emerging and partnership circulating widely. was conducted in It Taskforce.
-Novavax also the UK Government's Vaccines announced successful results of its phase 2b study conducted in South Africa in which approximately 90% of COVID-19 cases attributed to South Africa escape variant: 60% efficacy for the prevention of mild, moderate and severe COVID-19 disease was observed [51].
+On January 28, 2021 Novavax, Inc. announced that NVX-CoV2373, its protein-based COVID-19 vaccine candidate, met the primary endpoint, with a vaccine efficacy of 89.3%, in its phase 3 clinical trial conducted in the United Kingdom.
+The study assessed efficacy during a period with high transmission and with a new UK variant strain of the virus emerging and circulating widely.
+It conducted in was partnership with the UK Government's Vaccines Taskforce.
+Novavax also announced successful results of its phase 2b study conducted in South Africa in which approximately 90% of COVID-19 cases attributed to South Africa escape variant: 60% efficacy for the prevention of mild, moderate and severe COVID-19 disease was observed [54].